fenner/probe-clarification/draft-fenner-intarea-probe-clarification.md

 * The ICMP Extension Structure checksum is 0 or incorrect.

-* The L-bit is clear and the Interface Identification Object identifies the probed interface by ifName or ifIndex.
+* The L-bit is clear and the Interface Identification Object identifies the probed interface by name or if-index.

 * The query is otherwise malformed.